-Preventative healthcare measures like a good diet and regular exercise are essential, as are annual physical exams.
+Preventative healthcare measures like a good diet and regular exercise are essential health benefits, as are annual physical exams.
 Through consistent annual check-ups, many serious conditions and diseases can be caught early.

 But what do these annual physical exams entail?
 Do they vary by gender, and more importantly, will your health insurance plan provide coverage?
 This article provides a detailed overview of everything to expect from your annual physical exams, from how to prepare to questions to ask your doctor.